-Update, 2019: This post was written in May, 2014, and is largely unchanged.
-Leicester City are still in the Premier League, and Reading are still in the Championship after losing the (dreadful) 2017 Playoff Final to Huddersfield Town.
+Update: This post was written in May, 2014, and is largely unchanged.
+Leicester City are still in the Premier League, and Reading are still in the Championship for the 2020-21 season.

 I have always referred to the first day of any trip to England or Europe as my Zombie Day.
 That’s because I arrive at about 7 a.m., but my body thinks it’s actually 11 p.m., and it begins to seek any opportunity to fall asleep.
 I, of course, know that I must stay awake, lest all sense of timing be lost, and the resulting interior battle produces a sort of brainless shuffling which, short of gruesome injuries, would make me hard to distinguish from an extra on The Walking Dead.